Warranty & Support

 As with any large appliance, it’s important that you know how the manufacturer protects you and your purchase.
 Most carpet cleaners include at least a one-year warranty that ensures you get a replacement of the product or parts if your machine is defective.
 Some offer even better warranties that protect your unit for upwards of four years.

+To get you cleaning quickly, your carpet cleaner can include an instructional DVD or a user manual with thorough explanations.
 You can contact the carpet cleaner makers in various ways, including by phone, email or live chat on the manufacturer’s website.
 Also, most manufacturers have service centers and can direct you to drop your carpet cleaner at one near you for repairs.
-Your carpet cleaner can include an instructional DVD or instructions in the user manual.